- Need To Talk With Your School Counselor?

 Mission Viejo Library: For homework help and tutoring, visit the Mission Viejo Library website.

-Other academic help: As always, teachers are available during tutorials Tuesday through Friday (on regular schedule days) to answer student questions.
+Other academic help: As always, teachers are available during tutorials Tuesday through Friday (on regular schedule days) to answer student questions and provide assistance.

 Science, Technology, Engineering, and Math Hotline help: For free help with science or math over the phone, call 1-877-827-5462 Sunday through Thursday from 6-9 pm.
 Visit Harvey Mudd College Homework Hotline website for more information.
 All tutors are trained Harvey Mudd College students.